ThexXTURBOXx/Balkons-WeaponMod-Legacy/README.md

 This will make BWM: Legacy aware about the modded item tiers `COPPER` and `TIN`.
 You can also just add a single one or more than that, of course!
-The current API is limited to 249 custom item tiers being registered at once (which should be enough, anyway...).
 The registration can happen at any point - during world load, during the start, doesn't matter!
 You can register the weapons for your custom item tier just like any other item.